drshahizan/learn-django/materials/assignment/submission/Regex/Documentation.md

 1. Home Page

-When users access the website, they will be directed to the home page to view the products.
+When users access the website, they will be directed to the home page which is the list of products.
 However, to make a purchase, they must log in first.
   <img width="947" alt="image" src="https://user-images.githubusercontent.com/120556342/236977320-a2140acc-7515-4e6a-baca-54fa74d4fc81.png">

 2. Search a Product